Background

 He has an island of stability, very much like the narcissist, but his island of stability tends to be in the vast majority of cases, his marriage, his family.

 So covert borderlines are characterized by marital stability with a long suffering spouse.
 He has cold and greedy seductiveness, and he has many extramarital affairs and promiscuity.
 He has an uninhibited sexual life.

 So it's a combination of being married, which is an appearance.
 It's for the sake of appearance.
 While actually he hollows out the union, he hollows out the committed relationship and engages in behaviors which undermine intimacy and true love, because he's incapable of either.

-His cognitive style involves dichotomous thinking, splitting, exactly like the borderline.
+His cognitive style involves dichotomous thinking, splitting exactly like the borderline.
 He is impressively, impressively knowledgeable.
 He has an egocentric perception of reality, fondness for shortcuts to acquisition of knowledge, but he's decisive and opinionated.
 He loves language.
 He is frequently strikingly articulate.

 Okay, that's a covert borderline.

-So by now, we have enumerated the dissociative classic borderline, the psychopathic borderline, factor one psychopath borderline, the factor two psychopath, which is the anti-social, factor two psychopath borderline, which is the anti-social borderline, and the covert borderline, which is a portmanteau.
+So by now, we have enumerated the dissociative classic borderline, the psychopathic borderline, factor one psychopath borderline, the factor two psychopath, which is the anti-social, factor two psychopath borderlinewhich is the anti-social borderline, and the covert borderlinewhich is a portmanteau.
 It's a basket diagnosis, which includes elements from borderline, from narcissism, and from psychopathy.

 But as many of you have written to me, covert borderline is much more widespread, much more common than given credit to.
-I think, actually, covert borderline is as prevalent as classic borderline.
-I also think, these are all speculations at these days, there's a research agenda being set up, but it's all speculation.

 I also think that because of the narcissistic and psychopathic elements of the covert borderline, this diagnosis would tend to be more common among men than among women, exactly as classic borderline until about 10 years ago, was more common or more commonly diagnosed among women.

 Now we know that borderline personality disorder is equally represented among men and among women.
-So we got rid of the gender, culture-bound gender bias.

 What about the recent literature?

-Let's start with an article from December 2020 in the Frontiers of Psychiatry article was titled Executive dysfunction associated with the primary psychopathic features of borderline personality disorder.
-So we are talking this article discusses a co-morbidity when psychopathy and borderline personality disorder diagnosed in the same person.
+Let's start with an article from December 2020 in the frontiers of psychiatry article was titled executive dysfunction associated with the primary psychopathic features of borderline personality disorder.

 I remember what I said much earlier, when we were all, we were all much younger.
 I said that psychopathy and borderline are mutually exclusive.
+As far as empathy, as far as emotions, as far as dysregulation, they seem to be basically mutually exclusive.

+And this would tend to create an enormous dissonance or even outright conflict, civil war between the two self-states, each of them vying for dominance.
 And of course, when there is such a civil war, this creates a lot of aggression.
 Some of these aggression is consumed in the inner conflict, but most of it is externalized.

 So here is what the article says.

-It was authored by Lopez Vellatoro, Di Sciara, May Magsa, etc. So the results were borderline personality patients showed significantly higher scores on both primary factor one and secondary factor two global rates of psychopathy than control.
+It was authored by Lopez Velatoro, Dias Magsa, Mayo Magsa, etc.

+So the results were borderline personality patients showed significantly higher scores on both primary factor one and secondary factor two global rates of psychopathy than control.

 The results for these patients also showed a statistically significant association between high scores in primary psychopathy and deficits in executive functions.